WS-JSNA/ws-jsna-netlify/_posts/2019-05-03-joint-health-and-wellbeing-strategy.markdown

 The strategy and supporting documents can be downloaded below.
 [Further information about the West Sussex Health and Wellbeing Board](www.westsussex.gov.uk/hwb) is also available on its website.

-## Cost of Living Pressures Addendum (January 2024)
+## Update: Cost of Living Pressures Addendum
 This Cost of Living Pressures Addendum to the West Sussex Joint Health and Wellbeing Strategy 2019-2024 describes the high-level collaborative approach to tackling cost of living pressures across West Sussex and addressing some potential negative impacts on our local population’s health and wellbeing.
+The addendum is based on evidence reviewed to the end of November 2022.

 In summary, this Addendum: